 To view this article please visit the website Zodiac Revisited http://zodiacrevisited.com/name-cipher-motivation/

 Michael Cole also stated something very interesting in the comments section that pricked my interest, notably "I don’t assign much meaning to some version of “Zodiac” showing up in the last line of the 340.
 Based on the 408, we should expect part of that line to be filler.
-He was likely just playing around with his persona’s name in the filler."
+He was likely just playing around with his persona’s name in the filler".

 If we take ourselves back to the 408 cipher, mailed in three parts to the Chronicle, Examiner and Herald on July 31st 1969, Zodiac stated "In this cipher is my idenity".
 He stated his identity, but not necessarily his name.
-Four days later on August 4th 1969 the 'Debut of Zodiac' letter arrived at the San Francisco Examiner revealing his identity in the opening line "This is the Zodiac Speaking", When the 408 cipher was decoded it revealed that Zodiac would not give his name, only his identity.
-But where was his identity 'Zodiac' in the 408 cipher.
+Four days later, on August 4th 1969, the 'Debut of Zodiac' letter arrived at the San Francisco Examiner revealing his identity in the opening line, stating "This is the Zodiac Speaking".
+When the 408 cipher was decoded it revealed that Zodiac would not give his name, only his identity.
+But where was his identity 'Zodiac' in the 408 cipher?
 Was it somehow enciphered in the undecoded 18 letters at the foot of the 408 cipher?
 If the final line of the 340 cipher was also filler, as Michael Cole inferred - "Based on the 408, we should expect part of that line to be filler.
 He was likely just playing around with his persona’s name in the filler" - then it is also possible that the identity name of 'Zodiac' was concealed at the base of the 408 in similar fashion.

 In the newspaper article, Dr Marsh stated "There were 18 garbled letters at the end- never deciphered".
 So, was it likely that the Zodiac would reply in kind, by leaving 18 garbled letters at the end of the 340 cipher, that would ultimately reveal his name.
 Five months would pass since the 340 cipher with no solution - so just like the 'Little List' letter was mailed to compliment the unsolved 'Button' letter code and Mount Diablo map, did Zodiac mail the 13 symbol cipher to push us in the right direction?
 Eight symbols from the 340 cipher can be connected to the 13 symbol cipher as follows.
-The Zodiac Killer was laid a challenge by Dr Marsh to reveal his name, but in the 340 cipher Zodiac seemingly only revealed his identity, in the form of ZO (TRIANGLE) AIK.
-However Zodiac was the ultimate egotist, so was it possible the clue lay in these six symbols, formed in such a way, that would eventually become integrated into his 13 symbol cipher and reveal in part his true name.
+The Zodiac Killer was laid a challenge by Dr Marsh to reveal his name, but in the 340 cipher Zodiac seemingly only revealed his identity in the form of ZO (TRIANGLE) AIK.
+However, Zodiac was the ultimate egotist, so was it possible the clue lay in these six symbols, formed in such a way they would eventually become integrated into his 13 symbol cipher and reveal in part his true name?

 Other than an article about the phony Jim Dunbar TV phone call, the previous newspaper article to this Zodiac correspondence, was published by the San Francisco Chronicle on January 28th 1970, entitled 'Yellow Cab Sets reward for Zodiac.'
 Hence Zodiac's reply, asking how much money was on his head now.
 The article begins with the actual sum of the reward, but this was in January, and it was now April.
-In addition the newspaper article detailed an additional sum that was likely to be offered.
+In addition, the newspaper article detailed an additional sum that was likely to be offered.
 The article read "Yellow Cab Company yesterday posted a $1000 reward for the Zodiac Killer.
 Specifically the money is being offered for "information leading to the arrest and conviction of the person(s) responsible" for the deaths of Yellow Cab drivers Charles Jarman and Paul Stine.
 The Teamsters Union, which represents Yellow Cab's drivers, is also considering offering a reward in the two cases.
 The subject will be discussed and voted on at a meeting of drivers set for February 8."